 It’s important to contact your doctor if you have:

 These can be signs of dangerous complications.

-Your doctor may recommend that you see an optometrist because this disease can affect your eyes without causing immediate symptoms.
+Your doctor may recommend that you see an optometrist or ophthalmologist because this disease can affect your eyes without causing immediate symptoms.

 The outlook is generally good for people with sarcoidosis.
 Many people live relatively healthy, active lives.
 Symptoms often improve with or without treatment in about two years.

 In some cases, however, sarcoidosis can become a long-term condition.
 If you have trouble coping, you can talk to a psychotherapist or join a sarcoidosis support group.

 Medically reviewed on: May 29, 2017: Nancy Carteron, MD, FACR

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.